aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

 ## Task 1: Create a virtual network

+1. Click on the Azure Portal icon on the VM desktop and login with the Azure credentials from the Lab Environment details page.

 1. On the Azure Portal home page, select **+ Create a resource**.

 2. Search for virtual network and then select **Virtual network** from the results.